 Stanford, Calif., September 24, 2013 – U.S. Supreme Court Justice Ruth Bader Ginsburg spent last Tuesday at Stanford Law School to help students, faculty and staff celebrate Constitution Day.
 Justice Ginsburg, who herself is celebrating two decades on the nation’s highest court, met with students, dined with faculty and filmed a one-on-one conversation with Dean M. Elizabeth Magill.
 The Justice capped her visit by offering her thoughts on the Court’s most recent term to a packed crowd at Dinkelspiel Auditorium.
-Click here to view a photo essay of the Justice’s visit to SLS.

 Several law students met with Justice Ginsburg for a roundtable discussion about a wide variety of topics ranging from federal Indian law to how the Justice interacts with the Court’s other female justices.
 Justice Ginsburg indicated that she expects the Court to continue taking on First Amendment cases.
 She also predicted that the Court will deal with issues of privacy in the digital age and cases involving technology and science.